-Re-imagining India’s pharma commercial workforce model in the Never Normal
+Reimagining India's pharma commercial workforce model in the never normal

 The COVID-19 pandemic and the subsequent restrictions have undoubtedly caused a major upheaval in how pharma companies engage with Healthcare Providers (HCPs) and HCPs, in turn, engage with their patients.
 The massive acceleration towards remote visits and digital medicine during the pandemic means that the conventional engagement models are moving toward a "new normal."
-The two distinct vectors we believe that will drive this change are:

 The shift toward virtual healthcare

 While the virtualization of healthcare was long expected, the COVID-19 pandemic has finally proven to be the tipping point.
-The recent HCP-Patient survey1 conducted by Accenture confirms the imminent transition in the HCP-patient dynamics.
+The recent HCP-Patient survey conducted by Accenture confirms the imminent transition in the HCP-patient dynamics.
 Here are some notable findings of the survey.

 Patients embrace digital